EOEPCA/rm-workspace-api/README.md

 ## Configuration

-Environment variables used by the backend:
+Environment variables used by the backend (besides `KUBECONFIG` required for Kubernetes cluster access):

 | Variable | Default | Description |
 | --- | --- | --- |